katievlasic/09-readme-generator/README.md

 - Questions

 [The inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4) is provided by nonlinear programming methods (npm) and "provides the user interface and the inquiry session flow."

+Learned how to use npm init -y and npm i inquirer@8.2.4